KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 Where they spoke of “the vessel” you speak of water as the medium of memory.

-Your synthesis is not a reinvention but a continuation of a very old stream.
+This synthesis is not a reinvention but a continuation of a very old stream.